Learn

 A good study plan is crucial for passing the SAT or ACT.

 To plan well, it’s good to know the SAT and ACT test dates.
-And of course, a number of other factors – and study materials – go into creating your perfect SAT/ACT prep calendar.
+And of course, several other factors – and study materials – go into creating your perfect SAT/ACT prep calendar.

 SAT Test Dates and ACT Test Dates